-The GoPro HERO6 Black has now been released, and amongst its features is one that’s not well explained in the instruction manual.
+When the GoPro HERO6 Black was released in mid-2017, it included a new feature that’s not well explained in the instruction manual.
 It relates to the Burst Mode for taking a rapid sequence of photos.
 Newer models, such as the HERO8 Black and HERO7 Black also include this feature.

-For the most part, the Burst mode options on the HERO6 Black are identical to the HERO5 Black.
+For the most part, the Burst mode options on the HERO6 Black are identical to its predecessor, the HERO5 Black.
 They both have these options:

 If you read the manual (p.59) you’ll find this explanation for the setting: